paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-164-speak-out-act.md

 **(b) Continued applicability of State law** Nothing in this chapter shall prohibit a State or locality from enforcing a provision of State law governing nondisclosure or nondisparagement clauses that is at least as protective of the right of an individual to speak freely, as provided by this chapter.

-**(c) Continued applicability of Federal, State, and Tribal Law** This chapter shall not be construed to supersede a provision of Federal, State, or Tribal Law that governs the use of pseudonyms in the filing of claims involving sexual assault or sexual harassment disputes.
+**(c) Continued applicability of Federal, State, and Tribal law** This chapter shall not be construed to supersede a provision of Federal, State, or Tribal Law 11 So in original.
+Probably should not be capitalized. that governs the use of pseudonyms in the filing of claims involving sexual assault or sexual harassment disputes.

 **(d) Protection of trade secrets and proprietary information** Nothing in this chapter shall prohibit an employer and an employee from protecting trade secrets or proprietary information.